It's All Me, Vol. 1

-Featuring collaborations with Jenn Morel, Joelii and MJ116, majority of the extended play was recorded in Los Angeles, California.

 Background

 To celebrate her twenty-year anniversary in the music industry and the then upcoming 2020 Summer Olympics, Ai began production for an album in 2019.
-Additionally, a compilation album, Kansha!!!!! - Thank You for 20 Years New and Best, was released by EMI on November 6, 2019 which included tracks previously not available in countries outside of Asia and new material.
+Additionally, a greatest hits album, Kansha!!!!! – Thank You for 20 Years New and Best, was released by EMI on November 6, 2019, which included tracks previously not available in countries outside of Asia and new material.

 The EP's first single, "Summer Magic", was released in May 2019.
-Both its Japanese and English counterpart were produced and written by The Rascals.
-"Summer Magic" was also included in an advertisement for the Amazon Echo in Japan.
-"You Never Know" was released in August 2019, featuring Taiwanese group MJ116 (also known as 頑童MJ116).
+"Summer Magic" gained attention in Japan following a poster advertisement of the song on display at Shinjuku Station.
+The advertisement featured a screenshot of a search engine result of "Ai", with artificial intelligence being the top result while a cut-off photo of Ai herself is at the bottom of the query.
+"Summer Magic" was later used as a commercial tie-in for the Amazon Echo.
+The second single, "You Never Know", was released in August 2019, featuring Taiwanese group MJ116.
 The third single, "I'm Coming Home", was released in January 2020 and the fourth single, "Good as Gold" in March 2020.
 The fifth single, "Gift" was released in April 2020.

 In May 2020, Ai announced on her social media the title and release date of the EP.
 Pre-add for Apple Music and Spotify began on June 26, 2020.